juliankrispel/jkrsp/content/blog/typescript-validate-lambda/index.md

 exports.handler = handler
 ```

+🚀

-For a fully working example of this pattern including deployment scripts for AWS and compilation with webpack please have a [look at my boilerplate](https://github.com/juliankrispel/typescript-aws-lambda-terraform).
+For a fully working example of this pattern including deployment scripts for AWS and compilation with webpack please have a [look at this boilerplate I've put together](https://github.com/juliankrispel/typescript-aws-lambda-terraform).